gberta/EgoNet/README.md

 1. Caffe Deep Learning library and its Python Wrapper (We use DeepLab_v2 version):

-	Caffe source code is included.
 	Caffe and its python wrapper need to be compiled as instructed in http://caffe.berkeleyvision.org/installation.html.

 ## Usage